dougeby/IntuneDocs/intune/wi-fi-profile-shared-key.md

 Pre-shared keys (PSK) are typically used to authenticates users in WiFi networks, or wireless LANs.
 With Intune, you can create a WiFi profile using a pre-shared key.
 To create the profile, use the **Custom device profiles** feature within Intune.
 This article also includes some examples of how to create an EAP-based Wi-Fi profile.

+> [!IMPORTANT]
+> - Using a pre-shared key with Windows 10 causes a remediation error to appear in Intune.
+When this happens, the Wi-Fi profile is properly assigned to the device, and the profile works as expected.
+>
+> - If you export a Wi-Fi profile that includes a pre-shared key, be sure the file is protected.
+The key is in plain text, so it's your responsibility to protect the key.

 ## Before you begin

 - It may be easier to copy the code from a computer that connects to that network, as described later in this article.